|

 I live

 a spiritual life in my own way.
 Why go to church?
-Its just filled with
+It’s just filled with

 hypocrites anyway.